GlenHughes/flappy-bird-js/README.md

+# GAME IS NOT WORKING AND IS CURRENTLY BEING DEVELOPED!

 # Flappy Bird JS

 This is a basic example of how to build a Flappy Bird style game using pure JS and HTML5 canvas.
 This is just a demo and shouldn't be taken seriously.
 Please feel free to fork and or make PR's to make this better for fun!